You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

 “My connection to Chris has grown through subsequent trips to South Africa.
 My family started sponsoring him after the first trip because I could not stop thinking about this little boy.
 He is also one of the only kids who has remembered me from year to year, and I am sure that is because I try to spend intentional time with him while I am there.

-This past year I had the amazing opportunity to work with him one on one each day at the Dream Centre.
+This past year I had the amazing opportunity to work with him one on one each day at the Dream Center.
 He had fallen behind in school, particularly in reading.
 When we first started he could only recognize about half the letters of the alphabet, but by the end of our month together he was reading three and four letter words.
 Seeing the pride he had in how far he came made every minute so worth it.”

 The scholarship program helps provide a hot meal, homework help, tutoring, snacks, character training and a safe place every afternoon after school.
-Olivia has seen first hand the day-to-day workings of God’s Little Lighthouse and the Dream Centre.
+Olivia has seen first hand the day-to-day workings of God’s Little Lighthouse and the Dream Center.

-“While we set up the scholarships as a way to fund the program, we are actually seeing benefits that outweigh those financial benefits,” says Dream Centre Director Ron Townsend.
+“While we set up the scholarships as a way to fund the program, we are actually seeing benefits that outweigh those financial benefits,” says Dream Center Director Ron Townsend.
 “We are seeing relationships being built and continued even once the team or short-term volunteer returns to their home country.”

 After serving in 2016, Olivia continued to look for ways to serve.
 We were simply amazed to receive an email from her around Christmas time.
 She and her boyfriend had decided that instead of giving each other Christmas gifts, they wanted to use the money to provide another scholarship.